 I have learned and verified the facts that these days you can't escape avocados on restaurant menus or in recipes, and for good reason: they're packed with nutrients.
 They have more potassium than bananas.
 And they're loaded with fiber and heart-healthy monounsaturated fatty acids.

 And those men who are interested in the subject may have recently seen headlines about avocado's link to weight loss.
 Sounds pretty amazing, right?
-Even more reason to add this superfood to your plate.
+Even more, the reason to add this superfood to your plate.

 But don’t hurry up.

 So why did it get so much press?
 If you scroll all the way to the bottom of the study, you'll find an interesting tidbit of information.
-Funding for this study came from the Hass Avocado Board, which admits to exist "to help make avocados America's most popular fruit."
+Funding for this study came from the Hass Avocado Board, which admits existing "to help make avocados America's most popular fruit."

 Sponsored research like this is all about marketing.
 Get headlines, grab the consumer's attention.
 Science against you and me.

-Have you heard about superfood?
-I am sure you came across few articles about useful food.
-What is interesting that superfoods are facing some stiff competition from what are being called "super-herbs."
-And there's good reason for it.
+Have you heard about superfoods?
+I am sure you came across a few articles about useful food.
+What is interesting is that superfoods are facing some stiff competition from what is being called "super-herbs."
+And there's a good reason for it.

 “Better known as "adaptogens" by researchers and dieticians, this select group of herbs and mushrooms has a seemingly magical ability to help our bodies handle stress.
-They can "adapt" their functionality according of the specific needs of the body.
-These needs can be physical, chemical or even biological.
-They can also aide your immune system and help with exercise warmup and recovery.
+They can "adapt" their functionality according to of the specific needs of the body.
+These needs can be physical, chemical, or even biological.
+They can also aid your immune system and help with exercise warmup and recovery.

 What's particularly interesting is the fact that they can possess opposing qualities... and exert seemingly paradoxical effects.